-They great thing about Ecologi is that they are fully transparent.
+The great thing about Ecologi is that they are fully transparent.
 You can see everything from tree planting ledgers and locations, planting receipts and carbon project receipts to their membership revenue, financial and operations report.

 It shows how many trees have been planted in my digital forest and my carbon reduction impact.
-I am currently subscribed to offset two employees worth of carbon (me, Murphy and my son).
+I am currently subscribed to offset three employees worth of carbon (me, Murphy and my son).

-If you like my work and want to make a positive climate impact too, instead of buying me a coffee you can even gift trees to be planted in the Tiny Eco Home Life digital forest.
-How good is that?
+If you like my work and want to make a positive climate impact too, instead of buying me a coffee you can gift trees to be planted in the Tiny Eco Home Life digital forest.